 If your agency maintains one or more state-owned vehicles and does not report fuel usage via the Texas Fleet System, document the total gallons of transportation fuel used by your facility and fleet vehicles below.

-Does your agency maintain one or more state-owned vehicles? □Yes □No
+Transportation Fuel Type Amount Does your agency report its fuel usage via the Texas Fleet System ? 🗆 Yes 🗆 No 🗆 No Vehicles Does your agency maintain one or more state-owned vehicles? □Yes □No